GioanZ/Bachelor/README.md

 # Bachelor
 Hi, these are solutions to some proposed exercises or lecture notes.
-They are just to give an idea of what I was taught.
+They only serve to give an idea of what I have learned, although they are not enough.